AbIsuNav/Data_Science_Project/README.md

 ### To run the program:
 There are a few arguments that can be used when running the program:

---use_comet: if used, the experiment will be trakced in comet.
+--`use_comet`: if used, the experiment will be trakced in comet.
 Now only works for Moein's API key, but the experiment is public and everyone can view it.

 --save_checkpoints: if used, the model checkpoints will be saved (at every epoch).